 If you see an in the benefit charts, this means a service may be covered beyond the limits for members under 21 if medically necessary and appropriate.
-Please see page 57 to learn more.

-Service How to access Who can get it

-Emergency and Urgent Dental care No limits. -4
+Service How to access Who can get it Emergency and Urgent Dental care No limits.
 Emergency or urgent dental care is care for a dental problem that cannot wait for a scheduled visit with your dentist.
 Examples: extreme pain or infection, bleeding or swelling, injuries to teeth or gums.
-All members

-Oral Exams

-Pregnant members: Twice a year Members under 19: Twice a year H

-Members 19 years of age and older: Once a year (U)

-Wellibers to yours of age and older.
-Office a your Referral All members

-Oral exams are the checkup of the teeth or gums by needed if 7 (11 111011110010

-your primary care dentist to look for cavities or other not seeing

-issues with the teeth. your primary

-care dentist

-Oral Cleanings

-Members under 19: Twice a year

-All other members: Once a year All members

-Oral cleaning is the removing of plaque from teeth to

-prevent cavities.

-Fluoride varnish

-Members through age 18: Twice a year

-Members through age 18 with high risk: Four times per year All members

-Members 19 years old and up: Once a year
+All members Oral Exams Pregnant members: Twice a year Members under 19: Twice a year Members 19 years of age and older: Once a year No authorization or referral for services received from YCCO in network provider.
+Oral exams are the checkup of the teeth or gums by your primary care dentist to look for cavities or other issues with All members the teeth.
+Oral Cleanings Members under 21: Twice a year All other members: Once a year No authorization or referral for services received from YCCO in network provider.
+Oral cleaning is the removing of plaque from teeth to prevent cavities.
+All members Fluoride varnish Members through age 18: Twice a year Members through age 18 with high risk: Four times per year Members 19 years old and up: Once a year All members